 4.1 The test apparatus is shown in Fig. 1.
 It consists of a variable-frequency audio oscillator, used to generate a sinusoidal voltage, and a power amplifier and suitable transducer to convert the electrical signal to a mechanical driving vibration.
 A frequency meter monitors the audio oscillator output to provide an accurate frequency determination.
 A suitable suspension-coupling system cradles the test specimen, and another transducer acts to detect mechanical resonance in the specimen and to convert it into an electrical signal which is passed through an amplifier and displayed on the vertical plates of an oscilloscope.
-If a Lissajous figure is desired, the output of the oscilloscope.
+If a Lissajous figure is desired, the output of the oscillator is also coupled to the horizontal plates of the oscilloscope.
 If temperature-dependent data are desired, a suitable furnace or cryogenic chamber is used.
 Details of the equipment are as follows:

-4.2 Audio Oscillator, having a continuously variable frequency output from about 100 Hz to at least 20 kHz.
+4.2 Audio Oscillator, having a continuously variable frequency output from about 100 to at least 20 kHz.
 Frequency drift shall not exceed 1 Hz/min for any given setting.